fishladis/BHlogfile/README.md

 May 12, 2023

-I spent little time on Blender today but in exchage I´ve got new hardware and a little commision for a pizza logo.
+I spent little time on Blender today but in exchange I´ve got new hardware and a little commision for a pizza logo.

 May 13, 2023

-17th birthday!
-I installed Blender, re downloaded some textures and got ready to work.
+Birthday activities.
+I installed Blender, re-downloaded some textures and got ready to work on my new HP.

 May 14th, 2023